 Amendments to our partnership agreement may be proposed only by or with the consent of our general partner.
 However, our general partner has no duty or obligation to propose any amendment and may decline to do so free of any fiduciary duty or obligation whatsoever to us or our limited partners, including any duty to act in good faith or in the best interests of us or our limited partners.
-In order to adopt a proposed amendment, other than the amendments discussed below, our general partner must seek written approval of the holders of the number of units required to approve the amendment or call a meeting of our limited partners to consider and vote upon the proposed amendment.
-Except as we describe below, an amendment must be approved by a unit majority.
+In order to adopt a proposed amendment, other than the amendments discussed below, our general partner must seek written approval of the holders of the number of common units required to approve the amendment or call a meeting of our common unitholders to consider and vote upon the proposed amendment.
+In addition, holders of Preferred Units must approve certain amendments as described above under Voting Rights.
+Except as we describe below, or for amendments that require Series A Preferred Unit, Series B Preferred Unit, or Series E Preferred Unit approval or approval of Series A Preferred Units, Series B Preferred Units, and Series E Preferred Units voting together as a class with all other classes or series of parity securities upon which like voting rights have been conferred and are exercisable, an amendment must be approved by a common unit majority.